Enterprise risk management

 To support the ERM work, Securitas has implemented a web-based governance, risk and compliance (GRC) system that comprises all four steps in Securitas’ enterprise risk management process and gathers the ERM information in one database.
 The GRC system is used to streamline the ERM processes to further structure the processes and workflows and automates the processes, such as reports, with the aim to improve the overall quality of the ERM work and serves as a single point of information.

-Securitas' insurance and claims strategy is to "act as if uninsured", please click on this link for more information about insurance as a risk management tool.
+Securitas' insurance and claims strategy is to "act as if uninsured".
+Read more about insurance as a risk management tool.